EU's car regulator warns against car diesel ban in cities

 But since Volkswagen (VOWG_p.DE) admitted in 2015 to cheating on U.S. emissions tests, worries about vehicle pollution have left the entire auto industry under scrutiny.
 A particular concern is emissions by diesel cars of nitrogen oxide, which is blamed for causing respiratory diseases.

-In the letter, Bienkowska told ministers she was concerned that the latest emissions violations at Audi and Porsche (PSHG_p.DE) were discovered by prosecutors and not Germany's vehicle and transport authorities.
+In the letter, Bienkowska told ministers she was concerned that the latest emissions violations at Audi (NSUG.DE) and Porsche (PSHG_p.DE) were discovered by prosecutors and not Germany's vehicle and transport authorities.

 Bienkowska's letter also called for all cars with excessively high levels of nitrogen oxide emissions to be taken of European roads, but said carmakers should act on a voluntary basis.
 The commissioner did raise the prospect of an EU testing agency if national regulators failed to spot more emissions-test cheats.

-Munich, home to carmaker BMW, has become the latest German city to consider banning some diesel vehicles.
+Munich, home to carmaker BMW (BMWG.DE), has become the latest German city to consider banning some diesel vehicles.
 Environmental groups say diesel bans in cities can cut nitrogen oxide emissions and force automakers to design cleaner vehicles.

 Experts who have seen the letter to ministers say the commissioner appeared to be bowing to carmakers' demands.